 Electronic turbo pressure controllers are much more sophisticated devices that offer many boost settings according to preset values by user.
 Pressure changes can be made by gear shift, time, speed or by manual switch.

-Intercooler cools the compressed air coming from the turbocharger.
-The cooler air is thicker, so for the same volume has a higher oxygen content.
-Such cooled air have a good affect to the combustion process, which among other benefits also brings higher performance.
+Intercooler is cooling the compressed air coming from the turbocharger.
+The advantage of this is that cooler air is thicker, therefore the same volume of air has a higher oxygen content which is more flamable.
+Such cooled air has a positive effect on the combustion process, and among other benefits also increases performance.

 There are several types of input and output for intercoolers:

-Intercooler is most often placed on the front of the vehicle.
+Intercooler is most often placed in the front of the vehicle.
 For this location we call it FMIC (Front Mounted Intercooler).
 Other options are SMIC (Side Mounted Intercooler) or TMIC (Top Mounted Intercooler).

 Benefits of using a bigger intercooler: